lab-design/lab-design.github.io/_papers/CGO-11/index.md

   @inproceedings{SondagRajan2011,
-    author = {Tyler Sondag and Hridesh Rajan}, title = {Phase-based Tuning for Better Utilization of Performance-Asymmetric Multicore Processors}, booktitle = {Proceedings of the {CGO} 2011, The 9th International Symposium on Code Generation and Optimization, Chamonix, France, April 2-6, 2011}, pages = {11--20},
+    author = {Tyler Sondag and Hridesh Rajan}, title = {Phase-based Tuning for Better Utilization of Performance-Asymmetric Multicore Processors}, booktitle = {Proceedings of the CGO, The 9th International Symposium on Code Generation and Optimization, Chamonix, France}, pages = {11--20},
     year = {2011},
     publisher = {{IEEE} Computer Society},